 The Student Achievement Index reflects raw performance in key academic areas.
 The Student Achievement Index accounts for one-third or 33% of elementary and middle school campuses' overall rank and 25% of high school campuses' overall rank.
-The percentage of students at an elementary or middle school campus who Meet Grade Level on the STAAR Reading Exam for their respective grade level accounts for 50% of the Student Achievement Index.
+The percentage of students at an elementary or middle school campus who Meet Grade Level on the STAAR RLA Exam for their respective grade level accounts for 50% of the Student Achievement Index.
 The percentage of students at an elementary or middle school campus who Meet Grade Level on the STAAR Math Exam for their respective grade level accounts for the other 50% of the Student Achievement Index.
-For high school campuses the percentage of students who Meet Grade Level on the English I or English II STAAR End of Course Exam for their respective grade level account for 50% of the Student Achievement Index.
-For high school campuses the percentage of students who Meet Grade Level on the Algebra I End of Course Exam for their respective grade level account for the other 50% of the Student Achievement Index.
+The percentage of students at an elementary or middle school campus who Meet Grade Level on the STAAR Math Exam for their respective grade level accounts for the other 50% of the Student Achievement Index.
+For high school campuses the percentage of students who Meet Grade Level on the English I or English II STAAR End of Course Exam for their respective grade level account for 50% of the Student Achievement Index, and the percentage of students who Meet Grade Level on the Algebra I End of Course Exam for their respective grade level account for the other 50% of the Student Achievement Index.